awsdocs/aws-cloud9-user-guide/doc_source/tutorial-basic-cli.md

 # Tutorial: Hello AWS Cloud9 \(CLI\)<a name="tutorial-basic-cli"></a>

-This tutorial provides a basic first look at the AWS Cloud9\.
+This tutorial provides a basic first look at AWS Cloud9\.
 It uses the [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/), which allows you to set up and tear down the resources you need by using commands instead of a [graphical user interface](tutorial.md)\.

 In this tutorial, you set up an AWS Cloud9 development environment and then use the AWS Cloud9 IDE to code, run, and debug your first application\.